samthor/airhorn-overlay/README.md

 </airhorn-overlay>
 ```

+To make the airhorn take up more space, just style the element like you would any block element.
+It can be made to contain your entire site's content, or just one feature area etc.

+### Customize

 Set the `disabled` attribute to disable the airhorn.
 Additionally, set `overflow: hidden` on the CSS of element to 'contain' the airhorn to its bounds, rather than expanding out onto the page.